List of Stargate SG-1 characters: Sylvester "Sly" Siler

-Recurring oversight agency characters
+Recurring NID characters

+Background of NID, Rogue NID, Trust and IOA

 The NID is a shadowy intelligence agency that appears throughout the run of Stargate SG-1 and occasionally on Stargate Atlantis.
 The official mandate of the NID is to provide vital civilian oversight of top secret military operations, but one of their unofficial primary goals is to procure alien technologies.
 A set of well-resourced illegal cells named the Rogue NID uses unscrupulous methods to achieve the goals of the official NID and is later replaced by The Trust, a shady interplanetary terrorist group.
 The International Oversight Advisory (IOA) is a civilian oversight committee created after the United States and Russia revealed the existence of the Stargate Program to the other permanent members of the UN Security Council in season 6.

 The producers initially wanted to call the NID "NRD" for "No Real Department", but went for "NID" because it sounded better.
 Although the acronym still stands for nothing in particular, the Stargate SG-1 Roleplaying Game says it stands for National Intelligence Department.
 When the producers came up with story ideas for the Trust, they found that Alias had used all the names they could think of.
 It was not until several weeks after they had decided on the name "Trust" that they found out that Alias had used that name as well.
 Faced with the choice to either go with the Trust or with what producer Joseph Mallozzi called "The Former Rogue Elements of the N.I.D.
 Now Working for Private Interests Bent on Global Domination", they chose the first option.
 The IOA has also been referred to as the "International Oversight Committee" on the show, until producer Joseph Mallozzi realized during the writing of "The Ties That Bind" that the acronym IOC is already used by the International Olympic Committee.
 The writers originally wanted to set up an IOA watchdog character on SG-1 and possibly have Richard Woolsey on the base all the time, but season 9 already had so many new characters that the writers did not develop this idea.